 TERMS AND CONDITIONS OF SALE

 6. Installment Deliveries as Separate Sales.
-Each installment of Goods to be delivered pursuant to this Contract is to be considered as a separate sale and Buyer shall be liable to pay the agreed price for each such installment without regard to any failure to deliver other installments, and Seller’s breach or default in the delivery of any installment shall not give Buyer the right to refuse to receive any other installments.
+Each installment of Goods to be delivered pursuant to the Contract is to be considered as a separate sale and Buyer shall be liable to pay the agreed price for each such installment without regard to any failure to deliver other installments, and Seller’s breach or default in the delivery of any installment shall not give Buyer the right to refuse to receive any other installments.

 9. Remedies and Limitation of Liability.
-In the event Buyer claims Seller has breached any of its obligations under the Contract, whether of warranty or otherwise, Seller may request the return of Goods and tender to Buyer the purchase price previously paid by Buyer, and in such event, Seller shall have no further obligation under the Contract except to refund such purchase price upon redelivery of the Goods.
+In the event Buyer claims Seller has breached any of its obligations under the Contract, whether of warranty or otherwise, Seller may request the return of Goods and tender or credit to Buyer the purchase price previously paid by Buyer, and in such event, Seller shall have no further obligation under the Contract except to refund or credit such purchase price upon redelivery of the Goods.
 No Goods may be returned without Seller’s written request.
 If Seller requests the return of the Goods, the Goods will be redelivered to Seller at Buyer’s expense by lowest cost mode of transportation unless otherwise authorized in writing by Seller.
 Seller reserves the right to inspect any claimed defect, repair defective Goods or install replacement parts, and perform any adjustment incident to satisfactory operation of the Goods.

 13. Tooling.
-Buyer’s tools, molds, fixtures, gauges, dies, etc. (“Tooling”) in the possession of Seller are at the risk of Buyer, and Seller does not undertake to insure such property.
-Seller will be responsible for normal maintenance of all tooling necessary to produce the Goods.
-Buyer, however, will be responsible for major repairs, rehabilitation and replacement of its tooling.
-Seller will return tooling to Buyer upon request via Ex Works Seller’s (including Seller's affiliate’s, as applicable) Dock.
-Notwithstanding any return of its tooling to Buyer, Buyer shall acquire no interest in any proprietary design and/or processing information evident in the tooling used by Seller to produce the Goods for Buyer.
-Buyer’s tooling which is used to produce the Goods that are the subject of this Contract shall not be removed from Seller’s possession unless Seller fails to deliver parts complying with mutually agreed upon specifications and delivery schedules, and fails to make reasonable progress toward compliance after written notice from Buyer.
-In addition, Buyer grants Seller a security interest in all Buyer owned tooling held by Seller.
-Seller may retain possession of that tooling until all amounts owing to Seller by Buyer are paid.
+All tooling, molds, fixtures, gauges, dies, jigs, and other equipment (including any special tooling, collectively, “Tooling”) useful or required to produce Goods shall remain Seller’s property unless otherwise explicitly agreed in writing.
+Buyer owned Tooling (“Buyer’s Tooling”) in the possession of Seller is held at the risk of Buyer, and Seller does not undertake to insure such property.
+Seller will be responsible for normal maintenance of all Tooling necessary to produce the Goods.
+Buyer, however, will be responsible for all other costs relating thereto, including, without limitation, insurance, storage, transportation, commissioning or decommissioning, modifications, major repairs, rehabilitation and replacement of its Tooling.
+Seller will return Buyer’s Tooling (provided such Tooling is fully paid for if purchased from Seller) to Buyer upon request via Ex Works Seller’s or its affiliate’s or sub-supplier’s facility, as applicable (Incoterms 2010).
+Notwithstanding any return of Buyer’s Tooling, Buyer shall acquire no interest in any proprietary design and/or processing information evident in the Tooling used by Seller to produce the Goods for Buyer.
+Buyer’s Tooling which is used to produce the Goods that are the subject of the Contract shall not be removed from Seller’s or its designee’s possession unless and until the Contract expires or is earlier terminated and Seller has no further obligations to deliver Goods thereunder.
+In addition, Buyer grants Seller a security interest in all Buyer owned Tooling held by Seller.
+Seller may retain possession of that Tooling until all amounts owing to Seller or its affiliates by Buyer or its affiliates are paid.

 15. Cancellation/Reschedule of Purchase Orders.

-A. Unless otherwise agreed upon in writing, in the event of any cancellation of all or part of any purchase order by Buyer, Buyer agrees to pay Seller for all reasonable and allocable materials, tooling, material management, labor, overhead and general and administrative costs and expenses incurred as a result of any such cancellation within thirty (30) days from the date of Seller’s invoice setting forth such costs and expenses.
+A. Unless otherwise agreed upon in writing, in the event of any Seller approved cancellation of all or part of any order or release by Buyer, Buyer agrees to pay Seller for all reasonable and allocable materials, tooling, material management, labor, overhead and general and administrative costs and expenses incurred as a result of any such cancellation within thirty (30) days from the date of Seller’s invoice setting forth such costs and expenses.
 By way of illustration and not limitation, Seller’s costs incurred by reason of Buyer’s cancellation may include the storage costs for the items to be purchased, and costs associated with relocating the production to an alternate source, as well as the costs of unreimbursed and/or unamortized research and development costs, capital equipment, raw materials and other property and supplies of Seller needed to produce and which are unique to the Goods.

-B. In the event of such cancellation and upon receipt of payment as described above, all completed Goods, assemblies in process, components and any tooling, and equipment owned by Buyer and furnished to Seller under this Contract shall be returned to Buyer in accordance with instructions specified by Buyer.
+B. In the event of such cancellation and upon receipt of payment as described above, all completed Goods, assemblies in process, components and any tooling, and equipment owned by Buyer and furnished to Seller under the Contract shall be returned to Buyer in accordance with instructions specified by Buyer.

 C. In the event of any cancellation, inventory carrying charges will be assessed at a rate of two percent (2%) per month on the value of such inventory until the relevant inventory is disposed of and/or paid for by Buyer.

-D. In the event of any reschedule of delivery of Goods by Buyer for a period of more than two (2) weeks, inventory carrying charges will be assessed at a rate of two percent (2%) per month until such Goods are shipped.
+D. In the event of any Seller approved reschedule of delivery of Goods by Buyer for a period of more than two (2) weeks, inventory carrying charges will be assessed at a rate of two percent (2%) per month until such Goods are shipped.

 23. Relationship of the Parties.
 Buyer and Seller are independent contractors, and nothing in the Contract makes either party the agent or legal representative of the other party for any purpose.
 Neither party has authority to assume or to create any obligation on behalf of the other party.
-Each party has participated in negotiating and drafting this Contract, and it is to be construed as if the parties had drafted it jointly, as opposed to being construed against a party because it was responsible for drafting one or more provisions of this Contract.
+Each party has participated in negotiating and drafting the Contract, and it is to be construed as if the parties had drafted it jointly, as opposed to being construed against a party because it was responsible for drafting one or more provisions of the Contract.